-The UK arm of Boeing’s Training and Government Services organisation was established to enhance the delivery of integrated, platform-based military capability to support our customers’ operational requirements.
+The UK arm of Boeing’s Training Services organisation was established to enhance the delivery of integrated, platform-based military capability to support our customers’ operational requirements.
 In the UK, Boeing delivers the whole spectrum of the training cycle, including analysis, design, equipment development, delivery and evaluation functions, as well as in-service support requirements.

 The UK C-17 International Training Centre (ITC) at the FlightSafety International facility in Farnborough, provides both aircrew and maintainer training to a wide range of international operators of the C-17 platform.

 BDUK also supports non-platform based training, with our staff at the Air Battlespace Training Centre at RAF Waddington providing a training service for the Ministry of Defence's Distributed Synthetic Air Land Training (DSALT) programme.
 The DSALT programme is delivered by a multi-industry team led by QinetiQ.
 This flexible and dynamic service focuses on the conduct of contingency training for UK and coalition forces, delivering a synthetic training capability to enhance high levels of inter-operability between air, land and joint forces in combat environments.

 The most recent addition to the UK training portfolio is the CH- 47 Chinook Digital Automatic Flight Control System (DAFCS) Familiarisation Rig (DFR), a third generation training device that provides comprehensive DAFCS training for RAF technicians and pilots.